snackCake/docs/Broadleaf-Concepts/Fulfillment-Groups.md

 <bean id="blFulfillmentGroupItemStrategy" class="com.mycompany.mypackage.MyFulfillmentGroupItemStrategy"/>
 ```

 One note about this...
 You may prefer to programmatically construct fulfillment groups during the checkout flow rather than during a cart operation.
 A key reason may be that you often don't know the customer's shipping address until some point in the checkout process.
-In order to do this, you will want to create a [[custom service method | Extending-Services]] and invoke this directly from a Controller, the Order Service, or from the [[checkout workflow | Workflows-and-Activities]].
+In order to do this, you will want to create a [[custom service method | Extending Services]] and invoke this directly from a Controller, the Order Service, or from the [[checkout workflow | Workflows and Activities]].

 ## Fulfillment